MicrosoftLearning/mslearn-mlops/documentation/05-environments.md

 By completing this challenge, you'll learn how to:

 - Set up a development and production environment.
-- Add a required reviewer to the development job environment.
+- Add a required reviewer.
 - Add environments to a GitHub Actions workflow.

 ## Challenge Duration